orbitmines/archive/projects/Writing - 2024. A Universal Language.md

-I suspect that a large number of problems arise from a rather simple conceptual mistake: .
-Now admittedly, saying this is a "conceptual mistake" is making a similar mistake: Ignorances, ..., inconsistencies are often quite irrelevant for many practical problems.
+I suspect that a large number of problems arise from a rather simple conceptual mistake: Instead of recursively defining problems and defining things that break that recursion.
+Now admittedly, saying this is a "conceptual mistake" is making a similar mistake: Ignorances, ..., inconsistencies are often quite irrelevant for many problems.

 - [ ] Some excerpt of the chyp implementation in the header as background & same for the thumbnail